ideaspaper/mya-discord-webhook/README.md

 ### `config.json`

 Configuration for this bot will be taken from `config.json`.
-You should create the file and put it in `src` directory.
+You should create the file then put it in `src` directory.
 The template for `config.json` is as below.

 ```json
 {